 Prior to issuing a certificate to an applicant, issuing CA shall verify that the applicant possesses the private key corresponding to the public key in the certificate request.

 Different methods shall be used by those who generate different keys to prove possession of the private key.
-HiPKI allows the following two methods:
+HiPKI allows only the following one method: